Phrogz/visual-scxml-editor/README.md

    and then invoke the command `SCXML Editor: Open to the Side`
    * If this is your first time working on this file, the `Layout Entire Diagram` command will be run for you to roughly make an initial sensible layout.
+   * Alternatively, the command `SCXML Editor: Create Blank State Machine` will create a new text editor, fill it out with the minimum needed for a state machine, and open a visual editor connected to it.
 2. Drag states to impose order and clarity.
 3. Select states or transitions and edit some aspects of them in the Inspector palette that appears.